Laxmi-Chandaragi/Hospital-Patient-Records-Analysis/README.md

 # Hospital-Patient-Records-Analysis

-Problem Statement
+Problem Statement:
 Modern healthcare systems generate large amounts of patient, clinical, and financial records.
-However, hospitals often struggle to convert this raw data into meaningful insights that improve patient care, operational efficiency, and financial decision-making.
+However, hospitals often struggle to convert raw data into meaningful insights that improve patient care, operational efficiency, and financial decision-making.

 This project aims to analyze hospital encounter-level data using SQL to uncover critical insights related to patient behavior, procedures, payer coverage, and healthcare utilization patterns.